 In one French study, researchers followed 15 women, all about 35 years old and with no apparent fertility problems.
 All of the women treated their fibroids with UFE.
 Typically, UFE eliminates fibroids by injecting an embolizing substance into all the blood vessels and arteries surrounding a tumor.
 For this study, doctors changed things up.
 They embolized the vessels that directly gave blood to fibroids, but left other nearby arteries untouched, allowing blood to flow into the unaffected uterine tissue.
 The procedure, called a limited embolization approach, was supposed to spare the women’s fertility while also relieving their fibroid symptoms.

 Nine of the women were actively trying to get pregnant at the time of treatment.
 Within a year, five had babies.
 Three and a half years after the modified UFE, eight of the women had given birth to 10 babies!
 Those are numbers that we love to see.

 And that’s not all the good news.
 The women reported a 66% reduction in their fibroid symptoms, and an incredible 112% improvement in their overall quality of life.
 Only five women still experienced symptoms, seeking follow up treatments.

-Of course, with unlimited UFE, recurring symptoms are much less frequent.
-But, because the full procedure impacts blood flow to your uterus, it may impact your chances of getting pregnant.
-So, for women who want to avoid surgery and still plan to have children, limited embolization UFE appears to be a great option.
-For more information on UFE, and to see if the procedure can work for you, schedule a consultation with one of our Houston area fibroid specialists.
+In the mean time, we promise to keep you updated on all the latest research.
+So, for more information on UFE, and to see if the procedure can work for you, schedule a consultation with one of our Houston area fibroid specialists.
 Relief may be available without hospital stays–all without giving up on your dream of having a family!